New Law Bans California Employers From Asking Applicants Their Prior Salary - Slashdot

 There's exactly no chance that I'm going to tell potential employers what previous employers paid me.
 That's very personal information that they have no legitimate need to know.

-If that means I won't get hired for the position, that's fine -- i
+If that means I won't get hired for the position, that's fine -- if the information is that important to them, that's an excellent indication that I wouldn't fit in well in that company anyway.

 Re: (Score:2)